inception-app-prod/ODM2MTljNDktMjA3NS00ZDYzLTk1YTUtYjU0MzQyN2QzZThl/logo/2019/05/white.png

 Hose down exterior walls; exercise care if pressure washing.

-Listing and marketing
+Listing and Marketing

 Your house now looks amazing, and you’re ready to market it and invite buyers to check it out.
 In this checklist section, we’ll cover listing and promotion — much of which your agent will spearhead.